paulwalko/vpicc-constitution/BY-LAWS.md

     A.  Communicate with incoming freshman and the student body on the availability and activities of the club.
     A.  Submit articles to the school newspaper, etc., on the club's activities.
     A.  Publicize any activities which may be open to other groups.
-    Submit to the files such material that may be printed by or about the club.
+    A.  Submit to the files such material that may be printed by or about the club.
     A.  Submit a written report to the president upon request.
 1. It shall be the duty of the Conservation Committee to:
     A.  The chairman of the conservation committee shall be a member of the National Conservation Committee of the NSS.